'Like' Button Follows Web Users.

+In the next paragraphs I show some details about the code of these buttons and what happens when users view the webpage located at .
+Facebook Struggles to Explain Its Web-Tracking Practices.
 Facebook’s business is built on trust, but that trust has been shaken over the past few weeks by criticism and speculation regarding how it uses browser cookies to get data about users.

-And I believe that you believe that argument.
 I believe even that Zuckerberg believes it.
 Very rarely is there a Gargamoyle sitting in a tower plotting the downfall of the smurfs.
 Most times it's just someone with the best of intentions.
 In this case your argument is that you just want the information so as to provide people what they want.
 Okay - fair enough.
 And next comes the only real reply that's available to you.
 Now - you don't state anything directly paternalistic in your reply.
 Sorry you need to try harder to see this from the other point of view.
 The first of these signs is the fact that you don't address the very obvious counter argument I just laid out.
 The second such sign of critical impairment is the fact that you are marginalising your opponents as "tin foil hat" people - or as ignorants who couldn't possibly understand.

 Facebook denies cookie tracking allegations.
 Update: Facebook fixes cookie behavior after logging out.